xsdk-project/ATPESC2018HandsOnLessons/_lessons/superlu_mfem/lesson.md

 	    of DOFs.
 We have
             also added 16x processors.
 The parallel runtime is 9.10544 seconds.' %}

-### Run 7: Now use SuperLU_DIST, with Metis(A'+A) ordering, using 16 MPI tasks, on a larger problem.
+### Run 7: Now use SuperLU_DIST, solve the systems with same A, but different right-hand side b.

-Here, we re-solve a different linear system but with the same coefficient matrix A. We tell  SuperLU to re-use the exisiting LU factors, but only give a different right-hand side.
+Here, we solve a different linear system but with the same coefficient matrix A. We tell  SuperLU to re-use the exisiting LU factors, but only give a different right-hand side.
 Notice the improvement in solve time when re-using the factors.

 ```